Lee Phillips’ Website

 The front end uses HTMX and its websocket extension to communicate with the server.
 This allowed me to just add a few tags to normal HTML to create the front end with no javascript.
 I did add a few scraps of plain javascript to keep the pluck position slider and the box that displays the numerical value of the position (which you can use to enter it as well) in sync.

 The page communicates over a websocket with a Julia program running on a server.
 That program does the calculations, generates the plots and the sound, and sends them back for insertion in the page.
 No files are created.
 The part of the Julia program handling the communication amounts to just a few lines, calling functions from the HTTP.jl library.
 We don’t need any web frameworks or boilerplate.
-I’ll supply the source shortly; check back here or subscribe to my feed for updates.
+To get the code do

 Websocket communication (secure and encrypted) goes through an Apache reverse proxy.
 The Julia program runs in a systemd-nspawn container.